Evaluations

 • Score: an output score for an eval like "overall score", "toxicity" or "helpfulness".
 An eval can have 1 or more output scores.
 These have a score type: 1-5 star, pass/fail, or pass/fail/critical.

-• Evaluation Methods: a method of running an Eval.
-An eval method includes an eval algorithm, eval instructions, eval model, and model provider.
-An eval can have many eval-methods, and Kiln will help you compare them to find which eval-method best correlates to human preferences.
+• Judges: methods of running an Eval.
+A judge includes a judge algorithm, judge instructions, and judge model/provider.
+An eval can have many judges, and Kiln will help you compare them to find which judge best correlates to human preferences.

-• Task Run Methods: a method of running your task.
-A task run method includes a prompt, model and model provider.
+• Task Run Methods: methods of running your task.
+A task run method includes a prompt, model, model provider and options (temperature, top_p, etc).
 A task can have many run methods.
 Once you have an Eval, you can use it to find an optimal run-method for your task: the run method which scores the highest, using your eval.

 The Workflow